otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

         long term key within the use profile is trusted or not.
     If multiple valid prekeys remain:
-        If there are keys that are untrusted and trusted in the list of prekeys, decide whether or not to send messages to prekeys that contain only trusted long term keys or.
+        If there are keys that are untrusted and trusted in the list of prekeys, decide whether to only use prekeys that contain trusted long term keys.
-        If there are several instance tags in the list of prekeys, decide whether to send one message per instance tag or to send multiple messages per instance tag.
+        If there are several instance tags in the list of prekeys, decide whether to send one message per instance tag or to send a message only to one instance tag.
+            If there are multiple prekeys per instance tag, decide whether to send multiple messages to the same instance tag.

 #### Decreased participation deniability for the initiator

 OTRv4 will make it clear that non-interactive conversations have different, lower participation deniability properties for the initiator than interactive conversations.
-OTRv4 will also leave it up to the implementer to know when it is appropriate to use non-interactive messages and how to convey this security loss.
+OTRv4 will also leave it up to the implementer to decide when it is appropriate to use the non-interactive DAKE and how to convey this security loss.

 In addition, implementers of OTRv4 may wish to support only interactive